top of page

 At least seven (7) or eight (8) hours of sleep is necessary to maintain good health.
 Lack of sufficient sleep will cause laxity and listlessness which may prove costly.

-As soon as you feel sick or believe that you have contracted a disease, report to the First Sergeant and be sent on sick call!
+As soon as you feel sick or believe that you have contracted a disease, report to the First Sergeant to be sent on sick call!

 9.gif

-So how does hygiene play any role in re-enacting... well.
-For the whole time the average soldier is in the army and not in training, most of that remaining time is not spent fighting.
+So how does hygiene play any role in re-enacting... well, for the entire time the average soldier is in the army and not in training, most of that remaining time is not spent fighting.
 That is only a minor portion of his time, the rest is spent finding things to do and ways of passing time.
-Washing yourself and your kit is very important and would have been strong emphasized from day one of training.
-This is something that you should do on display, not all at the same time!
-It isn't an outdoors barbershop, but save that shaving task from the evening before and do it whilst the public and about.
+Washing yourself and cleaning your kit is very important and would have been strongly emphasized from day one of training.
+This is something that you should do on display, but not all at the same time!
+While an event isn't an outdoor barbershop, you can save that shaving task to do while the public is about.
 Below are a few interesting pics of soldiers washing... (a weird sentence I know!)

 Hygiene 6.jpg